Trust Issues: Other versions

-Four days after Drake released "Trust Issues" on his October's Very Own blog, a remix by Canadian singer the Weeknd was posted on the same blog on June 25, 2011.
-On June 29, 2011, a mashup by Gizzle was posted on the OVO blog; a blending of Drake's version and the Weeknd's version of "Trust Issues".
-Later that year on August 28, Canadian singer Justin Bieber released his cover version of the song, but intentionally left out the profanity as he was 17 years old at that time.
+Four days after Drake released "Trust Issues" on his blog, a remix by Canadian singer the Weeknd was posted on the same blog on June 25, 2011.
+The Weeknd performed his version in 2011 during his set at the OVO Fest.
+On June 29, 2011, a mashup by Gizzle blending Drake's original version with the Weeknd's remix was posted on the OVO blog.
+Later that year, on August 28, 2011, Canadian singer Justin Bieber released his cover version of the song, intentionally omitting the profanity since he was 17 years old at the time.
+Drake praised Bieber's version, calling it "crazy".
+American singer August Alsina recorded a cover version of "Trust Issues" for his untitled debut mixtape, with an official video uploaded on September 28, 2011.

 Personnel

-Credits are adapted from the liner notes.
+Credits are adapted from the liner notes of Care Package.